guettli/frow--fragments-over-the-wire/README.md

 I am very happy that today (autumn 2020) more developers realize that there is a way to keep things simple by sending html snippets/fragements from the server to the client.

+It usualy works like this: The first http response to the client is a full html page.
+This response contains a head and a body tag.
+This page does not need JS to be rendered.
+This provides great web vitals since the screen can be rendered immediately (without waiting for JavaScript loading data from JSON-APIs).

+Then updates to the page get done via html fragments.
+These fragments usualy don't contain a head or body tag.

 ```
 Server ---[HTML-Fragment]--> Client
 ```